pulumi/docs/content/docs/intro/vs/cloud_template_transpilers.md

   source CloudFormation engine.
 This means more of Pulumi is accessible to community contributions.

 * The Pulumi CLI and Console are co-designed to [make team collaboration simple]({{< relref "/docs/intro/console" >}}), especially with organization-wide sharing of projects and stacks.
-This feels like "GitHub for DevOps."
+This feels like "GitHub for DevOps" and delivers a rich experience including diffs and previews of updates before they are made.
 Troposphere/CDK rely on CloudFormation which is known to be more challenging in these areas.

 * Pulumi has a built-in configuration system that was designed to be super easy to use.
 Related, encrypted secrets give you an easy way to integrate secrets management best practices for database passwords, tokens, etc. In